rubenmate/Letterboxd-Tweet-Poster/README.md

 letterbot
  ```

-Note: These are examples, you should export your own Twitter tokens.
+Note: These are examples (and not real keys), you should export your own Twitter tokens.